Maternity and paternity leave is protected time that an employee can take off to care for their newborn or newly adopted child.

 - Continue health care coverage under your company plan during that leave; and

 - Return to their old job, or a similar one, once the leave is over.
+They also have to have the same compensation package as they did when they left.

 In addition, the FMLA requires covered employers to: